 Our spay/neuter effort has helped approximately 10,000 pets!
 CARE's "Paws In the Clinic" offer low-cost sterilization surgery for cats and dogs who are owned by qualifying low-income families.
 For person who do not qualify for the clinic, vouchers are available for use in obtaining discounted spay/neuter services at designated veterinary clinics.

 CARE relies heavily upon volunteer assistance to operate every day!
 Volunteer support is essential to accomplish CARE's mission.
-Many different volunteer jobs are available, including fostering, caseworking, showing, or transporting adoptable animals, staffing the CARE gift shop, and planning/working each fundraising event.
+Many different volunteer jobs are available, including fostering, caseworking, showing, or transporting adoptable animals, staffing the CARE gift shop, assisting with office work, and planning/working each fundraising event.